AvanishCodes/HospitalFastAPI/README.md

 ## Deploy the application

+### Start the Database Server
+From root of the project (where docker-compose.yml file is located).
+This is to allow the migrations to take place.

+- `docker compose up -d --build psql`

 ### Migrate the database
 Assuming you have not started this application earlier on your machine, the database table still need to be created.